 I'm a global tech ethnographer.
 I co-founded PL Data, a start-up that designs human-centered research systems by integrating data science and social science.
-We customize our process, Data Framing©, for Fortune 500 companies to burgeoning startups.

 I love speaking to organizations about Big Data, Thick Data, social media, innovation, and China (for speaking inquiries, please contact Leigh Bureau).
 I am the proud owner of an internet famous dog, #ellethedog.

 Updates: Giving a talk on Feb.
 18, 2014 at Berkman Center for Internet & Society at Harvard University / Transcript to my opening keynote EPIC 2013 / Video of "Elastic Self" & "Designing for Trust" talk in Sweden / Article on why Big Data Needs Thick Data / Fast Company interview with me & slideshow of my fieldwork / comment on Clive Thompson's Wired article on Weixin / Wired UK article on Transparency in China

 ongoing field notes and thoughts on the socio-cultural contexts of technology usage in low-income communities.

 thoughts on the intersection of people, computing, cities, and the spatrial production of knowledge and practices